whleucka/soprano-sanctum/README.md

 ## Usage

+-   Copy the .env.example file to .env and add your db secrets / ListenNotes API key
 -   Create a mysql database.
-Edit the .env and add your database name, user, password and port.
-After that, run the migrations.
+-   Run migrations.

 ```bash
 php artisan migrate
 ```

--   You can start up a development server!
-Try it out!
+-   You can start up a development server or deploy to a web server of your choice.

 ```bash
 npm run watch